TianwenZhou/tianwenzhou.github.io/_pages/about.md

 I am a Senior student in Beijing Normal University, an Intern Researcher in AI Lab, Research and Development Center, Sony(China), and a visiting student in the Great Bay University(GBU).

-My research interest deep learning and computer vision.
+My research interest is deep learning and computer vision.
 I am currently working on Latent Diffusion Models(LDM) and Image Restoration(IR) tasks.